joskid/continuum/README.md

 ### Already Implemented

-* destructuring assignment
-* destructuring arguments
+* destructuring assignment and arguments
-* spread array initializer
-* spread arguments
+* spread in arguments and array initializers
-* spread destructuring
 * rest parameters
 * classes and super
 * arrow functions